joshfrench/react-mobiledoc-editor/README.md

 import { classToDOMCard } from 'react-mobiledoc-editor';

 class MyComponent extends Component {
-  static displayName = 'MyComponent'
+  static displayName = 'MyComponent';

   render() {
     let { isInEditor } = this.props;
-    let text = isInEditor ?
-"This is the editable interface" : "This is the display version";
+    let text = isInEditor
+      ?
+'This is the editable interface'
+      : 'This is the display version';
     return <p>{text}</p>;
   }
 }